lijoyoung/ansibledemo/README.md

 # ansibledemo
-An simple ansible repository with a playbook and two roles.
+An simple ansible repository with two playbooks for demostration purpose.